kushaldev75/Disaster-Response/README.md

 ## Acknowledgement

-I would like to Thank Udacity for providing with this Interesting Project and Future Eight or providing the Data and Assistance.
+I would like to thank Future Eight or providing the Data and Assistance.